matthewkling/ggcube/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**ggcube** is an R package that extends ggplot2 to support 3D data visualization.
+**ggcube** extends ggplot2 to support 3D figures.
 Use it to create 3D scatter plots, surfaces, volumes, and complex layered visualizations using familiar ggplot2 syntax with `aes(x, y, z)` and `coord_3d()`.

-The package provides a variety of 3D-specific layer functions to render surfaces, prisms, points, and paths in 3D.
+The package provides a variety of 3D-specific `geom` functions to render surfaces, prisms, points, and paths in 3D.
 You can control plot geometry with 3D projection parameters, can apply a range of 3D lighting models, and can mix 3D layers with 2D layers rendered on cube faces.